slhck/ffmpeg-quality-metrics/README.md

 Put the `ffmpeg` executable in your `$PATH`, e.g. `/usr/local/bin/ffmpeg`.

 If you want to calculate VMAF, your ffmpeg build should include `libvmaf`.
 You also need the VMAF model files, which we bundle with this package, or you can download them from the [VMAF GitHub](https://github.com/Netflix/vmaf/tree/master/model).
+Note that the new VMAF v1 models (see [Specifying VMAF Model](#specifying-vmaf-model)) require an ffmpeg build linked against a libvmaf version newer than 3.2.0.

 Using [uv](https://docs.astral.sh/uv/getting-started/installation/):